-Information Security Assurance

-- Monitoring and enforcement processes are in place within both parties to ensure compliance with NHS national information security standards. - Operating and application information systems used by both parties to process the shared data support appropriate access control functionality and documented, and managed access rights are in place for all users of these systems. - Policies and procedures for both parties ensure that all end point devices are secure. - Both parties have documented and embedded plans and procedures to support business continuity in the event of power failures, system failures, natural disasters and other disruptions. - Both parties have documented incident management and reporting procedures. - Both parties will ensure any and all transfers of hardcopy and digital personal and sensitive information are identified, mapped and risk assessed, and that technical and organisational measures adequately secure these transfers. - Both parties confirm that all information assets that process personal data are protected by appropriate security measures. - All electronic correspondence containing sensitive and/or confidential information which requires transfer between any of the parties will be sent via secure NHS Mail or some other mail system that conforms to the ISB1596 NHS Secure Email standard or by way of an electronic secure file transfer service approved by NHCFT for such a purpose.
+Information Security Assurance Monitoring and enforcement processes are in place within both parties ensure compliance with NHS national information security standards.
+Operating and application information systems used by both parties to process the shared data support appropriate access control functionality and documented, and managed access rights are in place for all users of these systems.
+Policies and procedures for both parties ensure that all end point devices are secure.
+Both parties have documented and embedded plans and procedures to support business continuity in the event of power failures, system failures, natural disasters, and other disruptions. • Both parties have documented incident management and reporting procedures.
+Both parties will ensure all transfers of hardcopy and digital personal and sensitive information are identified, mapped and risk assessed, and that technical and organisational measures adequately secure these transfers.
+Both parties confirm that all information assets that process personal data are protected by appropriate security measures.
+All electronic correspondence containing sensitive and/or confidential information which requires transfer between any of the parties will be sent via secure NHS Mail or some other mail system that conforms to the ISB1596 NHS Secure Email standard or by way of an electronic secure file transfer service approved by NHCFT for such a purpose.
+Clinical In formation Assurance Procedures are in place to ensure the accuracy of service user information on all systems and/or records that support the provision of care.
+Security o f Information - General Both parties will maintain appropriate confidentiality, information security, data protection and records management policies.
+Both parties are responsible for ensuring the security of the information held on its own systems and premises and for reporting, investigating and resolving any security breaches in line with internal policies and procedures.
+Both parties will manage any incidents or activities that suggest non-compliance with any of the terms of this DSA in accordance with the NHS serious incident framework and ICO requirements.
+This includes, where appropriate, 'near-miss' situations even if no actual damage to or loss or inappropriate disclosure of the information results.